josephmcdow/custom-arch-brightness-controller/README.md

 # how to use
-there are three arguments you can use
+there are three arguments you can use <br>
--i [number?] to increase by a number amount, or by one if left blank -d [number?] to decrease by a number amount, or by one if left blank -s [number] to set to a particular number, if left blank, will just set brightness to 1
+-i [number?] to increase by a number amount, or by one if left blank<br>
+-d [number?] to decrease by a number amount, or by one if left blank<br>
+-s [number] to set to a particular number, if left blank, will just set brightness to 1